-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of WTI is Weak Bearish and for the USD is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of WTI is -- Neutral and for the USD is -- Neutral.

-Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases. and Fundamental Score for USD is -3.
+Ziwox considering Neutral bias for this asset and we predict side movement in the long-term. and Fundamental Score for USD is -4.
 So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance

-In the current trading session, "London & New York", Market risk sentiment is Classic Risk-ON.
-The Australian dollar and New Zealand Dollar recorded the strongest performance, while the Gold and Switzerland Frank are weakest so far.
+In the current trading session, "Tokyo & London", Market risk sentiment is Strong Risk-OFF.
+The United States Dollar and EUR recorded the strongest performance, while the Gold and New Zealand Dollar are weakest so far.

 Currencies performance vs US dollar "USD"